 Gaining Deeper Insights and Receiving Crucial Feedback

-During this period, programmers not only consolidate their understanding of core concepts but also begin receiving critical feedback on areas of proficiency they were previously unaware of.
+During this period, programmers consolidate their understanding of core concepts and begin receiving critical feedback on areas of proficiency they were previously unaware of.
 This feedback is crucial as it illuminates blind spots in their knowledge and skills, guiding them towards a clearer and more comprehensive understanding of how different technologies interconnect and the best practices in software development.
 Importantly, this process helps to rebuild and strengthen their confidence as they recognize and overcome these gaps, affirming their growth and capability in handling complex challenges.

 Effective Problem Solving